smattymatty/mathew-storm-site/philo_content/book/Chapter 5 - The Weight of Chains.md

 "Master Daedalus," Nikias said as they walked, his tone carrying battlefield weariness.
 "I've served three kings.
 Seen plenty of dark projects.
 But I've never seen stone afraid of what lives inside it."

+Sisyphus studied the veteran with new interest.
+The pattern was as old as the first city—good men serving bad causes, telling themselves they had no choice.
+He'd seen it in Corinth, in Tartarus where demons convinced themselves torture was just their job, and now here.
+The same chains, different metal.

 Daedalus's hands had developed a tremor that made his robes shake.
 "The stone isn't afraid.
 It's... cooperating."

 "With respect, that's worse."